 If you are in the mood for some Chinese, you might want to try out this orange beef recipe.
 This dish consists of crispy strips of beef coated with a delicious orange sauce.
 Probably the biggest challenge of this dish is getting the strips of beef crispy.
 Here are a few tips, you can do this in a wok or fry pan, but I have to recommend a deep fryer.
-Also, make sure not to overload the deep fryer or wok with too many strips of beef.
-Only place in a minimal amount to fill the wok or deep fryer.
-One more thing is, after you coat the beef with cornstarch you will want to leave it sit for a few minutes.
-The sauce is very simple to make, if you have a problem getting the sauce to thicken up, mix a bit of cornstarch with some cold water and pour it In, a little at a time until the sauce has reach the desired thickness.
+Also, make sure not to overload the deep fryer or work with too many strips of beef.
+The only place in a minimal amount to fill the wok or deep fryer.
+One more thing is after you coat the beef with cornstarch you will want to leave it to sit for a few minutes.
+The sauce is very simple to make if you have a problem getting the sauce to thicken up, mix a bit of cornstarch with some cold water and pour it In, a little at a time until the sauce has reached the desired thickness.

-Step 1: Coat beef strips with cornstarch and allow to sit for 30 minutes.
+- Coat beef strips with cornstarch and allows to sit for 30 minutes.
 In a small bowl mix sugar, rice vinegar, orange juice, salt, and soy sauce.
 Set aside.

 - Heat oil in a deep fryer (or wok) to 375 degrees.
 Fry beef strips in batches until crispy and golden brown.
 Drain on paper towels.
 Set aside.

 - Heat a couple tablespoons of oil in a wok, add orange zest, ginger, and garlic, stir fry for 20 seconds.

 - Add the soy sauce mixture to the wok, bring to a boil, and cook until the mixture has thickened.
 Coat the beef strips with the sauce, top with green onions.
 Serve with broccoli florets and on top of white rice.